Day 26, August 12, 2017

 Day 5, July 10, 2017

 Today, BCCLA introduced witness Dr. Stuart Grassian, a US psychiatrist, who has been practicing for about 40 years.
-His qualifications include extensive research, medical assessments, and interviews with inmates in solitary confinement.
+His qualifications include extensive research, medical assessments, and interviews with prisoners in solitary confinement.
 While primarily working in the US, Dr. Grassian indicated that his research encompasses information from both Canada and the UK.
-Dr. Grassian has worked with people with both medical and psychiatric illness and presented on how these issues are exacerbated for inmates in solitary confinement.
+Dr. Grassian has worked with people with both medical and psychiatric illness and presented on how these issues are exacerbated for prisoners in solitary confinement.

-Dr. Grassian gave testimony as to the prevalence of psychiatric syndrome (a severe illness affecting the brain or other parts of the body), and psychotic delirium, (which can develop in a host of medical situations), for segregated inmates.
+Dr. Grassian gave testimony as to the prevalence of psychiatric syndrome (a severe illness affecting the brain or other parts of the body), and psychotic delirium, (which can develop in a host of medical situations), for segregated prisoners.